Episode No. 58

 The Monkees sneak back to the KXIW-TV studio to destroy the eye and save the world.
 Because they got back in easily, Michael is suspicious of a Glick trick.
 His suspicions confirmed, the boys find themselves back in Glick’s warehouse, chained and manacled.
 They wake Otto, the sleeping guard and try to trick him out of his keys by offering to play cards for keys in exchange for a statue Peter.
 It turns out that he’s a expert card player so they offer to play him a made up game called “creebage”; since Otto doesn't know how to play, The Monkees use this to their advantage by scattering all the cards and then calling out “creebage” declaring themselves the winners and with that, they grab the keys to unchain themselves and bolt.
 After escaping, they decide to hang Peter on a coat rack and fetch him later since they can’t keep carrying him.
 They find the Frodis room and as they rush inside, they come face to face with The Frodis, a gurgling one-eyed philodendron with a football-shaped eye.
 Armed with a peashooter, they prepare to destroy the plant when they learn it’s a friendly being from another planet captured by the evil Wizard Glick while his spaceship landed on Earth, and is now using his Frodis power to control men’s minds through his machines.
 To undo the evil that has been done, he must get back to his spaceship and recharge his Frodis energy.
 Moved by his tragic tale, Micky, Michael and David decide to help him escape, and just as they pick him up, Glick and his henchmen cometh!

 In a slow motion-paced “Typical Monkee Romp” set to “Zor And Zam,” Wizard Glick and his minions are in a hot pursuit of The Monkees carrying The Frodis and Peter who manage to make it to the Frodis’ spaceship which is on a hill.
 Glick and his men are about to capture The Frodis and The Monkees when the alien emerges from his spacecraft and emits a strange smoke, sending the fiends rolling around the hill, laughing in the midst of a love-in.
-The Monkees along with Peter who is finally out of his trance for good and the Frodis rejoice in their triumph.
+And after 2 seasons and 58 weekly,

 Micky off-camera introduces folk singer Tim Buckley who, with guitar, perches atop a cluttered automobile (wrecked by Frank Zappa at the end of "The Monkees Blow Their Minds"'s teaser sequence), and sings “Song To The Siren.”